These are the twins whose first-time reaction to hearing Phil Collins has captured the internet - KTVZ

 The almost eight-minute long video begins with Tim Williams and his twin brother, Fred, sitting side by side.

-A wrestling poster and a shot of iconic rapper Tupac decorate the wall behind them.
-They hit play on Phil Collins’ hit from 1981, “In the Air Tonight.”
+A boxing poster and a shot of iconic rapper Tupac decorate the wall behind them.
+They hit play on Phil Collins’ hit from 1981, “In the Air Tonight,” a song neither of them have listened to until this moment.

 “It sounds like a rain entrance or something,” Tim says.
 The two nod their heads to the beat.